Does Home Insurance Cover Slip-and-Fall Accidents?

 blueCheck icon

-Medical payments coverage typically pays a guest's medical bills regardless of fault on most standard policies, usually ranging from $1,000 to $5,000 per person, while liability coverage applies only if you're found negligent and pays up to your policy limit.
+Medical payments coverage pays a guest's medical bills regardless of fault on most standard policies, usually ranging from $1,000 to $5,000 per person, while liability coverage applies only if you're found negligent and pays up to your policy limit.

 blueCheck icon